qgriffith/bloomdb/README.md

 ### **Unofficial**  Community recipe sharing for [xblooom](https://xbloom.com/)

-This is the backend API and DB code for [xbloomdb](https://xlboomdb.dev).
+This is the backend API and DB code for [bloomdb](https://bloomdb.dev).
 It is built on [axum](https://github.com/tokio-rs/axum) for the API and uses [sea-orm](https://www.sea-ql.org/SeaORM/) for the ORM layer.

+The front-end code is at the github project [bloomdb-frontend](https://github.com/qgriffith/bloomdb-frontend)

 ## License